homonovus/hnchat/README.md

 # hnchat
 The original design of the chatbox is not by me; it's mirrored from Metastruct's chatbox.
-I personally enjoyed the design of it, and tried to mimmick it in my own way.
+I personally enjoyed the design of it, and tried to mimic it in my own way.

 **This chatbox is not finished**; not yet, atleast

 ## Built-in Features
+* Modular, that's about it
 * Local chat: Talk with players in an area of 256 in-game units.
 * DM system: Send private messages to players in the game.
-* Partial Chatsounds support (tab in chat for autocomplete)
+* Chatsounds support